Matchbook-Rentals/matchbook-web-frontend/notes/to-do.md

 ## 24SEP24
 - [ ]  Change flow to choose lease at housingRequest approval
+- [ ] Store doc Id in match
+- [ ] Use doc Id to pull Sign embed page
+- [ ] Worry about auth... somehow? email?

 ## 18SEP24
 - [ ]  EMAIL TESTING